ShindouMihou/Velen/README.md

 - A new Javacord update.

 The library also follows a similar version number policy with Javacord:
-- A change in the first digit of the version will mean: **major update or a major breaking change**.
+- A change in the first digit of the version will mean: **major update or two-three major breaking change**.
-- A change in the second digit of the version will mean: **a large quantity of __accumulated__ updates**.
+- A change in the second digit of the version will mean: **a large quantity of __accumulated__ updates or a breaking change**.
 - A change in the last digit of the version will mean: **a minor update, usually new features or fixes**.

 ## 🏎️ How does Velen work?